clj-commons/potemkin/README.md

 A drop in replacement for `defprotocol` that is more REPL-friendly.

 A protocol created with Clojure's `defprotocol` always creates new instance at load time.
-If a protocol is reloaded, a `defrecord` in another namespace that is referencing the procotol will not automatically be updated to the new protocol instance.
+If a protocol is reloaded, a `defrecord` in another namespace that is referencing the protocol will not automatically be updated to the new protocol instance.

 One telltale symptom of this disconnect can be a `No implementation of method` exception when calling record methods.

-Potemkin's `defprotocol+` improves the REPL experience by only creating a new instance of a protocol if the procotol body has changed.
+Potemkin's `defprotocol+` improves the REPL experience by only creating a new instance of a protocol if the protocol body has changed.

 ### `definterface+`